Jany-M/simple-pdf-exporter/README.txt

 == Changelog ==

+= 2.0 (13 jan 2023) =
+* Fixed some issues with pdf layout and pdf css.
+Current theme css is now loading before the pdf one (so you can easily overwrite its style and you don't get an unstyled pdf out of the box)
+* Tested with WP 6.6.1
+* Tested with PHP 8.1 (credits to Marijn Lomix @ Lomix)
+* Updated DOMPDF to v.2.0.1
+* Updated FPDF to v.1.82
+* Updated FPDI to v.2.3.1

 = 1.9.2 =
 * Fixed bug `Warning: call_user_func() expects parameter 1 to be a valid callback, class 'SIMPLE_PDF_EXPORT_SETTINGS' does not have a method 'settings_section_simple_pdf_export_settings' in /home/larucheiiz/www/wp-admin/includes/template.php on line 1643`